 New or Changing Moles

-If you have any moles on your body that change shape or color or look suspicious, it’s a good idea to see a doctor as it may be a sign of skin cancer.
+If you have any moles on your body that change shape or color or look suspicious, it's a good idea to see a doctor as it may be a sign of skin cancer.
 Excessive sun exposure and/or sunburns as a child or young adult increases your risk for skin cancer later on, says Kristine Arthur, MD, internist at Memorial Care Orange Coast Medical Center in Fountain Valley, California.
-Using sunblock daily can dramatically reduce the amount of skin damage and risk of skin cancer later on, she adds.
+Using sunblock daily can dramatically reduce the amount of skin damage and your skin cancer risk risk, she adds.

 A Lump on Your Breast